Jean's Bible Study Topics of the New Testament

 Mk 1,40-45

-· (150g) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness of Jesus Ø Confessing what Jesus has done
+(150g) Witness >> Validity of Jesus Christ >> Works of the Church bear witness of Jesus >> Confessing what Jesus has done

-· (181b) Works of the devil Ø Practicing witchcraft Ø Rebelling against the witness of God
+(181b) Works of the devil >> Practicing witchcraft >> Rebelling against the witness of God

-· (185l) Works of the devil Ø The result of lawlessness Ø Blasphemy Ø Unwilling to obey the revelation from heaven Ø Unwilling to walk in God’s freedom
+(185l) Works of the devil >> The result of lawlessness >> Blasphemy >> Unwilling to obey the revelation from heaven >> Unwilling to walk in God’s freedom

 Mk 1,40-42

-· (144j) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Healing Ø Methods of healing Ø Healed by Jesus’ touch -- These verses go with verses 30&31
+(144j) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Healing >> Methods of healing >> Healed by Jesus’ touch -- These verses go with verses 30&31

 Mk 1-41

-· (123e) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Compassion Ø Being willing because you are able -- It is one thing to be able to bless someone, but it is quite another thing to be willing.
+(123e) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion >> Being willing because you are able -- It is one thing to be able to bless someone, but it is another thing to be willing.
 There are many capable people who are not willing to use there gifts to bless other people in need.
-The question in peoples' minds about God has never been whether He is able to do something for us, but whether He is willing to forgive us and love us.
+The question is not whether God is able to help us, but whether He is willing.
 Those three words that Jesus spoke, "I am willing," speaks volumes about the character of God and points directly at God's motive for sending His Son to save us from our sin.
-The man who was healed demonstrated faith and insight by his words in the power of Christ, implying that the only limiting factor was Jesus' willingness to heal him, but his actions did not display that same kind of faith and insight in Jesus' instruction to keep quite, but became a burden to Christ as the cause for Him to modify His ministry and withdraw from populated areas.
+The man who was healed demonstrated faith and insight by his words in the power of Christ, implying that the only limiting factor was Jesus' willingness to heal him.

 Mk 1,43-45

-· (176d) Works of the devil Ø The religion of witchcraft Ø Zeal without knowledge (Spirit w/o the word) Ø Conviction without commandment -- This man was excited enough about what Jesus did for Him, but it was as though he never heard what Jesus commanded him to do.
-First, Jesus told him not to blab it all over town, and then it never says whether he showed himself to the priest to get an authoritative ruling of his cleansing
+(176d) Works of the devil >> The religion of witchcraft >> Zeal without knowledge (Spirit w/o the word) >> Conviction without commandment -- This man was excited enough about what Jesus did for Him, but it was as though he never heard what Jesus commanded him to do.
+First, Jesus told him not to blab it all over town, and then it never says whether he showed himself to the priest to get an authoritative ruling of his cleansing.
+This guy had a listening problem.
+People who are not good listeners are generally loud speakers.
+This guy fit the mold.

-· (179d) Works of the devil Ø Practicing witchcraft Ø Wolves stir up the crowd through jealousy
+(179d) Works of the devil >> Practicing witchcraft >> Wolves stir up the crowd through jealousy

-· (202i) Denying Christ Ø Man chooses his own destiny apart from God Ø Running from God Ø Running from walking in faith Ø Running from God through disobedience
+(202i) Denying Christ >> Man chooses his own destiny apart from God >> Running from God >> Running from walking in faith >> Running from God through disobedience

 Mk 2,1-12

-· (46d) Judgment Ø Spiritual warfare Ø Subjecting your flesh Ø Hindrances to the kingdom
+(46d) Judgment >> Spiritual warfare >> Subjecting your flesh >> Hindrances to the kingdom

-· (123e) Thy kingdom come Ø Manifestations of faith Ø Love Ø Spiritual affection Ø Compassion Ø Being willing because you are able
+(123e) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion >> Being willing because you are able

-· (241f) Kingdom of God Ø Opposition toward the kingdom of God Ø Hindering the kingdom Ø Obstacles in the way of the kingdom Ø Obstacles that keep you from Jesus
+(241f) Kingdom of God >> Opposition toward the Kingdom of God >> Hindering the kingdom >> Obstacles in the way of the kingdom >> Obstacles that keep you from Jesus

 Mk 2,1-4

-· (136j) Temple Ø Your spirit is the temple of God Ø Body of Christ is the temple of God -- Consider this analogy: The house where Jesus was staying represents the temple of the Holy Spirit, the observation that Jesus was teaching the people in the house represents the Holy Spirit indwelling the believer.
-You could go a step further and say that the house represents the church and the people within the house are the saints of God.
+(136j) Temple >> Your spirit is the temple of God >> Body of Christ is the temple of God -- Consider this: The house where Jesus was staying represents the Church, and the people that Jesus taught in the house represent Church members.

-· (143g) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Popularity Ø Sought commendably Ø Seeking Jesus to be healed
+(143g) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Popularity >> Sought commendably >> Seeking Jesus to be healed

 Mk 2,2-12

-· (145e) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Healing Ø Pursuing the healing power of God
+(145e) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Healing >> Pursuing the healing power of God

 Mk 2-2

-· (255d) Trinity Ø Holy Spirit’s relationship between Father and Son Ø God’s word is Spirit Ø Jesus is the word of the Spirit Ø Jesus is the authority of God’s word
+(255d) Trinity >> Holy Spirit’s relationship between Father and Son >> God’s word is Spirit >> Jesus is the word of the Spirit >> Jesus is the authority of God’s word -- This verse goes with verses 8-12

 Mk 2,3-12

-· (28a) Gift of God Ø God is our advocate Ø God protects the faith of His people -- It was a very radical decision to tear that roof apart to get to Jesus.
+(28a) Gift of God >> God is our advocate >> God protects the faith of His people -- It was a very radical decision to tear that roof apart to get to Jesus.
 Had someone else been in charge they would have stopped those guys immediately, but they damaged the roof in faith.
-Jesus has a better set of priorities than ours, knowing that the roof can be fixed after considering that faith is far more rare and valuable than the labor and material of repairing the roof.
-The question is: To what extent are we willing to go and what sacrifices are we willing to make to secure the presence of Jesus in our own lives?
-If someone tells us to stop, will we stop, or are we convinced that what we are doing is right, and know that whatever expenses accrue in attaining the presence of God will take care of themselves?
+Jesus has a better set of priorities than ours, knowing that the roof can be fixed after considering that faith is far more rare and valuable than the labor and materials of repairing the roof.

-· (32l) Gift of God Ø Father will honor your devotion to Him Ø He will honor your faith
+(32l) Gift of God >> Father will honor your devotion to Him >> He will honor your faith

-· (98j) Thy kingdom come Ø Endurance Ø (Faith à Suffering [Circumstances] à Glory [Victory])
+(98j) Thy kingdom come >> Endurance (Thorn in the flesh) >> (Faith à Suffering [Circumstances] à Glory [Victory])

-· (99n) Thy kingdom come Ø Perseverance (Working to keep in motion) Ø Persevere in faith
+(99n) Thy kingdom come >> Perseverance (Working to keep in motion) >> Persevere in faith

-· (101e) Thy kingdom come Ø Zeal does not count the cost Ø Zeal goes to extremes
+(101e) Thy kingdom come >> Zeal does not count the cost >> Zeal goes to extremes

-· (193l) Die to self (Process of substitution) Ø Turn from sin to God Ø Run to God in your freedom to choose righteousness -- These guys demonstrated tremendous faith because Jesus was there.
-They could not have called on God this bravely without Him.
-Therefore, if the Holy Spirit visits you in a special way, take full advantage of it, be bold enough to ask Him for the things you need that only He can give while He is in town, and make sure to do whatever He says.
-Once He leaves, you don't know when He will return to offer you another opportunity to believe in Him this fearlessly and to see the power of God demonstrated in your life.
+(193l) Die to self (Process of substitution) >> Turn from sin to God >> Run to God in your freedom to choose righteousness -- Those guys demonstrated tremendous faith; they could not have been so brave without Jesus being present.
+If the Holy Spirit visits us, we are to take full advantage of it and be bold enough to ask Him for the things we need that only He can give.
+Once He leaves, we don't know when we will have another opportunity to believe in Him this fearlessly to see the power of God demonstrated in our lives.

-· (226k) Kingdom of God Ø Illustrating the kingdom Ø Rewards of heaven Ø God rewards us for obeying Him Ø Rewarded for believing in God
+(226k) Kingdom of God >> Illustrating the kingdom >> Rewards of heaven >> God rewards us for obeying Him >> Rewarded for believing in God

-· (236j) Kingdom of God Ø Pursuing the kingdom Ø Invest in the treasures of the kingdom Ø Invest your life in God’s faith
+(236j) Kingdom of God >> Pursuing the kingdom >> Invest in the treasures of the kingdom >> Invest your life in God’s faith

 Mk 2,3-5

-· (115k) Thy kingdom come Ø Working the grace of God through the obedience of faith Ø Through diligence -- These verses go with verses 9-12.
-The grace of God came to town that day and these guys were going to take full advantage of the opportunity; they were not going to let anyone get in their way.
-Since God has made His grace available to us, we should not allow anything to step in our way of benefiting from His love.
-We most often do not receive God's grace sitting in our easy chair, but God usually has something for us to do as a learning experience and as a way of overcoming obstacles that naturally occur.
+(115k) Thy kingdom come >> Faith >> Working the grace of God through obedience of faith >> Through diligence -- These verses go with verses 9-12.
+The grace of God had come to town and these guys were not going to let anyone get in their way.
+We usually don't receive God's grace sitting in our easy chair, but God usually has something for us to do as a means of overcoming obstacles that naturally occur.
 As in this example, these guys went through the roof to negotiate an appointment with Jesus.
-Maybe God has something for you to do in order to receive or understand His grace a little better, such as becoming a student of His word.
-Whatever His calling, if it sounds a little radical, don't let that detour you from pursuing it, because by this example of Scripture, He could just lead you that way.
+Maybe God has something for us to do in order to receive or understand His grace a little better, such as becoming a student of His word.
+Whatever His calling, if it sounds a little radical, we should not let that deter us from pursuing it, because by this example, He could just lead us that way.

 Mk 2-4,5